edubenetskiy/rhetor/README.md

 Rhetor is yet another lexical analyser library written in pure Ruby with no runtime dependencies.
 It is properly documented and easy-to-use.

+## Resurgence of Rhetor

+**The project is staying alive!** In a week or two a brand-new version of Rhetor will be eventually released.
+Single-phase *syntactic analysis* with feature-rich but simple API is coming soon.
+Keep in touch!

 ## Installation

 Add this line to your application's Gemfile: